 Are you interested in exploring the great outdoors and experiencing the thrill of the hunt?
 Hunting is a time-honored tradition that allows you to connect with nature, challenge yourself physically and mentally, and bring home some delicious game.
 If you’re new to hunting in California, the southern part of the state is a fantastic place to start.
 With its diverse landscape and abundant wildlife, there are endless opportunities to pursue your passion for hunting in this region.
-Whether you’re interested in waterfowl hunting, big game hunting, or upland bird hunting, there’s something for everyone when hunting in Southern California.
+From hunting small game such as rabbit, and larger game such as pig, bear, and deer, to upland game birds, there’s something for everyone when hunting in Southern California.

 If you’re looking for a way to escape the hustle and bustle of Southern California’s crowded cities and reconnect with the natural world, hunting can be the perfect way to do so.
 There’s nothing quite like the feeling of stepping out into the wilderness and leaving behind the noise and stress of city life.
 Whether you’re a seasoned hunter or a complete beginner, hunting in Southern California offers a chance to explore the region’s vast open spaces and reconnect with the land.
 From the mountains to the deserts, Southern California is full of hidden gems and secluded spots where you can pursue your passion for hunting and find some much-needed peace and quiet.
-So why not trade in the traffic and crowds for a quiet day in nature, and discover the joys of hunting in SoCal?
+Southern California offers some of the easiest animals to hunt as well as the most elusive, leaving something for all levels of experience.

 Southern California Game Species